 2016 NCTA Alumni National Study Tours

 For summer 2016, NCTA anticipates offering 3-4 study tours open to NCTA teacher alumni nationwide.
 Please check back in December and January for information on 2016 study tours.

 For 2016, TEA plans one or two summer institutes, to take place in July on the University of Colorado campus.
 Please check back in December 2015 for institute information and application.

 Each year, NCTA sponsors several national summer enrichment programs, offered as residential programs on NCTA national coordinating site campuses.

 Citizens, Society, & State: Adaptation and Transformation in Contemporary China, July 7-11, 2014.
 Open to secondary teachers nationwide, this 4-day institute on the CU-Boulder campus will examine the rapidly changing social and political dynamics of contemporary China.
 Working with specialists, participants will learn about the diverse issues and evolutions affecting Chinese society, including economic development, social welfare, government reform, and the growing role of citizens.
-Click here for detailed flyer and application form.
-Application deadline: March 21, 2014.
+Click here for detailed flyer.
+Application is closed.
+Please check in December 2014 for Summer 2015 offerings.

 Korea's Journey into the 21st Century: Historical Contexts, Contemporary Issues.
 July 13-17, 2015.
 In this 4-day residential summer institute, secondary teachers considered modern and contemporary South Korea's distinct history, geography, intra-peninsular and international relations, and transnational cultural transmissions (e.g., K-pop, film, and design).
 Participants worked with specialists to learn about the Korean peninsula beyond the media coverage, drawing on Korean narratives and texts to enrich their teaching about contemporary South Korea in the classroom.